HomeNewsUnderstanding the Grieving Families Act: Evolution, Implications, and Unanswered Questions

 What to Do Next?

-Costello, Cooney & Fearon, PLLC, will continue actively monitoring the progress for Version 3.
+Costello, Cooney & Fearon, PLLC, will continue actively monitoring this matter.
 As the situation unfolds, our expertise can be a valuable resource for understanding the impact of this Act on the State of New York.

 Margaret A. French